Let & Manage Your Property

 Why should I pay for an inventory?

 Surely the Tenant has to return the property in the same condition that I gave it to them?

 Again, in an ideal world, yes.
 However, if a Tenant disputes your claim for damages, you have to prove that they caused the damage – no smoke without fire etc.

 This means that you need to pay for an independent check-in AND check-out inventory.
-Bear in mind that if the inventory for your property (prices vary depending on size) is £90 each, you need to be claiming for £180+ worth of damages to warrant the expenditure of the inventories.
+Bear in mind that if the inventory of your property (prices vary depending on size) is £90 each, you need to be claiming for £180+ worth of damages to warrant the expenditure of the inventories.

-Tenants’ arrears however are not disputable so you will always win these cases.
+Tenants’ arrears, however, are not disputable so you will always win these cases.

 For more information and opinion on this subject, check out this blog post.